cosmos/ibc-go/docs/architecture/adr-026-ibc-client-recovery-mechanisms.md

     In addition, `TrustingPeriod` was initally not allowed to be updated by a client upgrade proposal.
 However, due to the number of situations experienced in production where the `TrustingPeriod` of a client should be allowed to be updated because of ie: initial misconfiguration for a canonical channel, governance should be allowed to update this client parameter.

     Note that this should NOT be lightly updated, as there may be a gap in time between when misbehaviour has occured and when the evidence of misbehaviour is submitted.
 For example, if the `UnbondingPeriod` is 2 weeks and the `TrustingPeriod` has also been set to two weeks, a validator could wait until right before `UnbondingPeriod` finishes, submit false information, then unbond and exit without being slashed for misbehaviour.
-Therefore, we recommend that the trusting period for the 07-tendermint client be set at a minimum to 2/3 of the `UnbondingPeriod`.
+Therefore, we recommend that the trusting period for the 07-tendermint client be set to 2/3 of the `UnbondingPeriod`.

 Note that clients frozen due to misbehaviour must wait for the evidence to expire to avoid becoming refrozen.